sunnytsai3346/rasa-demo/README.md

 3. pip install rasa==3.6.21
 4. check version : pip list | grep -E "rasa|numpy|tensorflow|scipy"  ( in git bash) , if in windows use pip list |findstr "rasa numpy tensorflow"

+Check Rasa Dependencies

+The rapidfuzz dependency might be required by a specific version of a package Rasa uses (e.g., cleo or poetry).
+Ensure all Rasa dependencies are up-to-date:

+bash

+Copy
+pip install --upgrade rasa rasa-sdk